purkkilo/Fisustaja/README.md

 # Fisustaja

 Application that is made for hosting fishing competitions (in Cup type setting, or standalone).
-Application was made for myself in a span of 6 years, and for the purpose of learning Node, MongoDB JavaScript and Vue 2 stack.
+Application was made for myself in a span of 6 years, and for the purpose of learning Node, MongoDB, JavaScript and Vue 2 stack.
 It's definitely not the most efficient or the most clever design, because I wanted to explore different things and it has been made in the span of 6 years working on and off on it.

+You can find the app running on [render](https://fisustaja.onrender.com).
+It's a free plan so it might take a minute to spin up.
+The competitions you can find there are real, I've hosted some of them myself, and you can find the results also on [savo-karjalacup](https://www.savokarjalacup.com/tulokset/).

 ## What it does